Skip to main content

 Syntax

-stackql mcp [flags]
+stackql mcp [flags] for a standalone MCP server.

-Deployment Modes
+Deployment modes

-StackQL's MCP server can be deployed in three different configurations to suit various architectural requirements:
+StackQL's MCP server can be deployed in three different configurations to suit various architectural requirements.

-1. Standalone MCP Server
+1. Standalone MCP server

 Run StackQL as a dedicated MCP server on a specified port.